 - Difficulty speaking

-Detoxing from magic mushrooms on your own can be difficult, uncomfortable, and it may even become dangerous for you or others if you are unable to determine what is real and what is not.
+Magic mushroom detox can be difficult, uncomfortable, and it may even become dangerous for you or others if you are unable to determine what is real and what is not.
 A medical detox program can provide a period of safe medical monitoring while you complete the detox process, so you never have to worry about your comfort or safety.

-Just as various people will experience different types of “trips” and side effects while using shrooms, the withdrawal experience is very much individualized as well.
+Just as various people will experience different types of “trips” and side effects while using shrooms, the magic mushrooms withdrawal experience is very much individualized as well.
 Although there is no strict timeline or expectation for when you can experience certain symptoms during withdrawal, symptoms will vary in intensity and duration.

 - How long you’ve been abusing mushrooms

 - Whether you’ve abused mushrooms with other drugs

 - The amount of mushrooms you’ve been taking

 - Co-existing conditions like anxiety, depression, high blood pressure, etc.

 - Your health, gender, and age